I evaluate products and clearly explain their features based on my background as a technology writer with a Master of Science degree.

-- Stream on up to six devices in your household simultaneously.
+- Stream on up to three devices in your household simultaneously.

 Full HD requires approximately 5 Mbps download speed per stream.
 Video streaming at 4K resolution requires as much as 25 Mbps.

-Therefore I recommend you have the latest up-to-date modem and Wi-Fi router, especially if you have other people in your household who may watch other channels at the same time on other devices.
+Therefore I recommend you have the latest up-to-date modem and Wi-Fi router, especially if you have other people in your household who watch different channels at the same time on other devices.

 Most cable companies are already providing DOCSIS 3.0 Cable Modems that deliver over 300 Mbps downstream data speeds.